w290895069/WikiCow/README.md

 # WikiCow
 **Clara Mohri, William Lu, Alexander Liu, Jiajie Mai**

-## Things we still have to do:
-1. Check if a user has already contributed to a story.
-2. Activate ability to contribute to a story.

 ## Description:
 WikiCow has created a collaborative story telling website.
 On the website, users can create new stories, or contribute to old ones.
 When contributing to old stories, the user can only see the most recent contribution.
 Once they contribute, then they will be able to view the entire story.